Azure/Build-Modern-AI-Apps/README.md

 [Navigate to Vector Search & AI Assistant](https://github.com/Azure/Vector-Search-AI-Assistant)

-The scenario for this sample centers around a consumer retail "Intelligent Agent" that allows users to ask questions (RAG Pattern) on vectorized product, customer and sales order data stored in the database.
-The data in this solution is from the [Cosmic Works sample](https://github.com/azurecosmosdb/cosmicworks) for Azure Cosmos DB and adapted from the Adventure Works 2017 SQL database sample for a retail Bike Shop that sells bicycles, biking accessories, components and clothing.
+This is an in-depth production-quality solution accelerator with an advanced implemention.
+The scenario centers around a retail "Intelligent Agent" that allows users to ask questions (RAG Pattern) on vectorized product, customer and sales order data stored in Azure Cosmos DB.
+This solution demonstrates key concepts including how to manage conversational context (chat history), token and LLM payload management, how to implement a semantic cache for improved performance and data-model management to drive what gets vectorized and made available for vector search.

 [Build Modern AI Apps Hackathon Content](https://github.com/Azure/Build-Modern-AI-Apps-Hackathon)